 Kelso Technologies Inc. (the "Company") was incorporated under the laws of British Columbia on March 16, 1987.
-The Company designs, engineers, markets, produces and distributes various proprietary pressure relief valves designed to reduce the risk of environmental harm due to non-accidental events in the transportation of hazardous commodities via railroad tank cars.
+Kelso is a diverse product engineering company that specializes in the research, development, production and distribution of proprietary equipment used in various transportation applications.
+Over the past decade the Company's reputation has been earned as a developer and reliable supplier of high-quality rail tank car equipment used in the handling and containment of hazardous and non- hazardous commodities during transport.
 In addition, the Company was previously developing proprietary service equipment to be used in transportation applications.
-During the year ended December 31, 2024, the Company ceased development activities within its subsidiary, KIQ X Industries Inc. ("KIQ X"), related to the active suspension control system (Note 18).
+During the year ended December 31, 2024, the Company ceased development activities within its subsidiary, KIQ X Industries Inc. ("KIQ X"), related to the active suspension control system (Note 16).